-The majority of our students enter MPB via one of three programs:
+The majority of our students enter MPB via one of three umbrella programs:

 Each of these programs, including the application process, is described at length on their respective sites.
-Briefly, they all involve core coursework and rotations through laboratories of the students’ choice within 11 Vanderbilt basic science departments/programs.
-After completing rotations, students choose a laboratory and department.
-MPB is one of the departments that can be chosen through each of the 3 “umbrella” programs.
+Briefly, they all involve core coursework and rotations through laboratories of the students’ choice.
+After completing rotations, students choose a laboratory and Graduate Program.
+The MPB Graduate Program is one of eleven Graduate Programs within the basic sciences.

 The vast majority of students in the laboratories of primary and secondary MPB faculty are associated with the MPB Graduate Program.
 This is a significant factor in creating a vibrant atmosphere in the department because most of the graduate students in our department interact on a regular basis at MPB graduate program events.
 The students who are in the laboratories of MPB faculty but who do not belong to the MPB Graduate Program still interact on a regular basis with students in the MPB Graduate Program at our Monday seminar series and departmental retreat.